Train Accident Attorney in Palm Coast, FL

 In the aftermath of a train accident, if you are able:

 - Take photos of the accident scene.
-Get pictures of wreckage, your injuries and anything that may depict what happened.
+Get pictures of the wreckage, your injuries and anything that may depict what happened.

 - Seek medical attention.
 If you do not require emergency medical care, see a doctor within 24 hours.
 A medical exam will identify and treat your injuries and document the fact that you were injured in a train accident.